Berdir/tmgmt/translators/tmgmt_local/README.txt

 ----------------------

 A user interface to execute the actual translation of TMGMT source elements.
-Includes management capabilities for handling translations and users.
+Includes management tools for handling translations and users.

 Requirements
 ------------